quiltdata/examples/athena/README.md

 After installing the `athena_cfn`, you will need to:

-1. Grab the `PolicyName` from the output parameters
+1. Grab the `PolicyName` from the template's Output parameters
-2. Create a new Source=Quilt Policy, and attach it to that Role
+2. Create a new `Source=Custom` Policy with that ARN, and attach it to that Role

 ## I. Install Athena CloudFormation templates